wohaco/despace/jpl_if.md

 The JPL Innovation Foundry provides each PI with institutional support to develop their own unique, high quality proposal.
 This support includes team formulation, tools, templates, facilities, information systems, on‑line resources, training, & access to lessons learned & best practices.
 The Foundry handles proposal types ranging from small research & analysis & technology development proposals, to large mission & instrument proposals.

 **I have an idea, & I want to engage with the Foundry to mature it, what do I have to do?**
 Please contact us.
 We can advise on the best approach given the current maturity of your concept.
-If your idea fits within the framework of JPL's Earth Science, Planetary Science, Mars Exploration, Astronomy & Astrophysics or Interplanetary Network programs, we can put you in contact with the appropriate program manager.
-If it doesn't quite fit within any of those programs, we can see if matches up with other funding sources or opportunities.
+If your idea fits within the framework of JPL’s Earth Science, Planetary Science, Mars Exploration, Astronomy & Astrophysics or Interplanetary Network programs, we can put you in contact with the appropriate program manager.
+If it doesn’t quite fit within any of those programs, we can see if matches up with other funding sources or opportunities.

 **What kind of ideas do you address in the Foundry?**
-JPL is NASA's center for robotic exploration, so the ideas we consider tend to center around space exploration, including Space Science & Earth Science, with a focus on space missions.
+JPL is NASA’s center for robotic exploration, so the ideas we consider tend to center around space exploration, including Space Science & Earth Science, with a focus on space missions.